dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2374: Personal choice in wellness should be respected.
+### T2374: Individuals should have the right to responsibly use marijuana.

 |Support|
 |---|